Nardianian/HyperEuclideanSet/README.md

 >
 > Other ...

-Thanks for theinspiration to Andreas Sandersen (sandy999999) with his “Rhythm-generator” here
+Thanks for the inspiration to Andreas Sandersen (sandy999999) with his “Rhythm-generator” here

 [<u>https://github.com/sandy999999/rhythm-generator</u>](https://github.com/sandy999999/rhythm-generator))